adetorojeremiahfadesayo/Uniproof/README.md

 - The claim nullifier has not been used before.
 - Funds can release once, and only once.

-Judges can see the public result - approved, rejected, or already claimed - without needing the student's full identity file.
+Users can see the public result - approved, rejected, or already claimed - without needing the student's full identity file.

-## Judge Demo Walkthrough
+## Users Demo Walkthrough

 1. Open UniProof and confirm the **Live Testnet Contract** panel.
 2. Use the guided tour to follow the judge path.